flyway/flywaydb.org/documentation/configfiles.md

 # Flyway will wait 1 second before attempting to connect again, up to the maximum number of times specified
 # by connectRetries. (default: 0)
 # flyway.connectRetries=

+# The SQL statements to run to initialize a new database connection immediately after opening it. (default: none)
+# flyway.initSql=

 # Comma-separated list of schemas managed by Flyway.
 These schema names are case-sensitive.
 # (default: The default schema for the datasource connection)